jdtheiss/pebl/README.txt

   Created by Justin Theiss

-sawa_setupjob
+sawa_setupjob.m
-  [matlabbatch, itemidx, str] = sawa_setupjob(varargin)
+  [matlabbatch, itemidx, str] = sawa_setupjob(matlabbatch, itemidx)
-  sets up the job using the cfg_ui function records matlabbatch, field, tags, and string of the batch editor
+  Opens matlabbatch job using batch editor (cfg_ui) and records items to be used as sawa variables as well as the input user data.

   Inputs:
-  matlabbatch - (optional) matlabbatch to load itemidx - (optional) cell array of numeric indices for each item to be set (based on place in display) str - (optional) cell array of strings corresponding to the matlabbatch
+  matlabbatch - (optional) job to be loaded. default is empty job itemidx - (optional) item indices to be set as sawa variables. default is empty

   Outputs:
-  matlabbatch - matlabbatch array itemidx - cell array of numeric indices for each item to be set str - cell array of strings corresponding to the matlabbatch
+  matlabbatch - final job returned with user data itemidx - item indices to be set as sawa variables str - string of cfg_ui display for chosen modules

-  requires: subidx
+  Example:
+  [matlabbatch, itemidx, str] = sawa_setupjob;
+  [choose "Call MATLAB function" from BasicIO tab] [choose "New: String" from Inputs]
+  [press right arrow to set item as sawa variable] [enter @disp into "Function to be called"]
+  [close the Batch Editor]

+  matlabbatch{1} =
+    cfg_basicio: [1x1 struct]
+  itemidx =
+    [3]
+  str{1} =
+    'Help on: Call MATLAB function                            ...'
+    'Inputs                                                   ...'
+    '----sawa variable----'
+    'Outputs                                                  ...'
+    'Function to be called                                    ...'

+  Note: each item index relates to its index in the display (i.e., itemidx 3 relates to str{1}{3}).

   Created by Justin Theiss

-sawa_setvars
+sawa_setvars.m
   savedvars = setvars(mfil)
   Set variables for running multiple functions in GUI for either scripts or .mat functions